Badr Hari: It's Showtime 2010 Amsterdam

 Hari's Showtime title was again on the line against his former Chakuriki fellow Hesdy Gerges in Amsterdam in May.
 Before the match, he claimed in a press interview that his opponent at the event was originally planned to be Remy Bonjasky but Bonjasky refused to fight Hari, stating Bonjasky was afraid to lose.

 The It's Showtime 2010 Amsterdam event took place at the Amsterdam Arena in May 2010.
 Hari dominated most of the first round, hitting Gerges many times and having him on the ropes.
 Hesdy surprised everyone on the night for taking the punishment.
 In the second round, Hari knocked down Gerges, and when Gerges was standing up, Badr Hari kicked him in the face.
 Badr was again disqualified and did not speak in the ring after Gerges was announced the winner.
 Instead, training partner Melvin Manhoef apologized to the fans on Badr's behalf but was booed by the crowd.
 Gerges became the new "Its Showtime" Heavyweight champion.

 2011

 After the Gerges fight, Hari took a year off from kickboxing.
 He stated that it was his own choice.
 He made his return to the ring at It's Showtime 2011 Lyon against French Kickboxer, Gregory Tony.
-Rather than using the catwalks for his entrance he decided to walk through the crowd.
-The fight was actually delayed because of Hari being unable to get to the ring without security keeping the crowd away.
-What was expected to be a warm up fight for Hari, it turned out to be one-sided as Hari won by TKO in round one with 3 quick knockdowns.
+Hari won by TKO in round one.

 Though the biggest interest was for Badr to rematch Hesdy Gerges for the Showtime heavyweight title it was announced that he would fight Romanian Daniel Ghita in September.
 Ghita had been ranked as one of the best 5 kickboxers in the world.
 Ghita had lost a decision against Gerges earlier in the year, but many felt he had been robbed and viewed him as a tough opponent for Hari.

 The fight never materialised.
 Hari stated that he will compete in the 2011 K-1 World Grand Prix in October and December, and then face Gökhan Saki in the Netherlands on 28 January 2012 as his final match.
 However the K-1 World Grand Prix was cancelled due to financial difficulties.